AmyPhilippa/DevSecOps-Projects/projects/README.md

 ##  Project Overview
 This project delivers a **modular Infrastructure-as-Code (IaC) framework** using Terraform.
-It supports **multi-cloud deployments (AWS, Azure, GCP)** with reusable modules for compute, networking, and storage.
+It supports **multi-cloud deployments (AWS, Azure, GCP)** with reusable modules for compute, networking and storage.

 The framework enforces **security and compliance** using **OPA/Policy-as-Code**, ensuring that all resources meet CIS and organizational standards before deployment.